About the HOA

 The third feature is that you will pay assessment fees, or dues, that are used for upkeep of the common areas and other services and amenities.
 The HOA operates and maintains these facilities.
 You will pay your share of the expenses through your annual dues.
 You will also have a voice in the decisions made by the association.

 The Home Owner's Association is a Non-Profit Corporation.
 All of the association members are like shareholders.
 They have an interest in the corporation, but they don't actually run the association.
 The responsibility of running the corporation lies with a Board of Directors.
+In many cases the Association and the board

 The Board of Directors must have at least three individuals serving on it, but frequently has five members.
 Generally, the developer of a community puts an association in place with an appointed board and then eventually transfers authority over to the new owners as construction of the community nears completion.
 Once the homeowners have control of the association, the association's members will elect the Board of Directors.
 The Board has a fiduciary (based on trust) responsibility to act in the best interest of the association and to use reasonable judgment in conducting the affairs of the association.
 Board members are unpaid volunteers who work actively to ensure a high quality of life within the neighborhood and to protect the property values of all residents.